-The hapless Paulo was later involved in another incident in Hamrun the day after the feast, one August.
-After an altercation with members of a gang of thugs that included the brother of Iszus and whom were referred to as “il-Halliga”, Paulo il-Tork was chased down the streets of Hamrun until he slipped and fell, smashing his head against the pavement and dying of a fractured skull- or so the story was told.
+The hapless Paulo was later involved in another incident in Ħamrun the day after the feast, one August.
+After an altercation with members of a gang of thugs known to all as “il-Halliga” (from the suburb of Halliga) and that included the brother of Iszus, Paulo il-Tork was chased down the streets of the neighbourhood until he slipped and fell, smashing his head against the pavement and dying of a fractured skull.
+Or so the story was told.

 The only respite enjoyed by the local community from the appalling behaviour of Iszus was during regular but brief periods of his incarceration.
-Inevitably, he would fall foul of the local constabulary who would periodically lock him up for short stretches, much to the relief of the community.
+Unavoidably, he would fall foul of the local constabulary who would periodically lock him up for short stretches, much to the relief of the community.
 Once released however, Iszus would continue with the intimidation and standover tactics that made him infamous far and wide.
 Each time he was arrested, it would take three or four burly and brave policemen to overpower him in order to apprehend him.
-This provided a deterrent to the police who, just like everyone else, were daunted by his strength and violent nature.
+This presented a deterrent to the police who, just like everyone else, were daunted by his strength and violent nature.

-Laughing out aloud, Iszus stepped up to the average sized horse and planted his feet firmly apart immediately in front of it.
-He then bent his knees, assumed a slightly crouched position similar to that of a boxer and with all of his strength and weight behind him, swung an almighty punch into the chest of the unfortunate animal.
-The sickening slap-thud made by the heavy contact of the man’s bare fist against the smooth, dense flesh of the horse could be heard over the street noise by Harry from the other side of the main road.
-The solid punch felled the ill-fated horse on the spot and it dropped to the ground in a heap as though it had been shot.
-Iszus walked away with a self-satisfied, confident swagger.
+Laughing out aloud, Iszus stepped up to the small horse and planted his feet firmly apart immediately in front of it.
+He then bent his knees, assumed a slightly crouched position similar to that of a boxer and with all of his strength and body weight behind him, swung an almighty punch into the chest of the unfortunate animal.
+The sickening slap-thud made by the heavy contact of the man’s bare fist against the smooth, dense flesh of the horse could be heard over the street noise by Harry from the other side of the road.
+The solid punch felled the ill-fated horse on the spot.
+It dropped to the ground in a heap as though it had been shot.
+Iszus walked away with a self-satisfied and confident swagger.

 The horse could not be revived.
 It had suffered a heart attack from the physical shock of the blow to the chest and was dead.

 Following the traditional festive preliminaries, including noisy petards, fireworks and marches by the two local brass bands that occurred over the week before, the culminating procession would take place on the Sunday evening.
-Men who had successfully bid for the honour would carry the statue of San Gejtanu kneeling at the feet of the Madonna and Child, on a platform supported by timber beams across their shoulders.
-They would convey the platform supporting the statue in a procession from the parish church, through the neighbourhood streets and back again.
-The climax of the procession was when the men would take a short run-up, quickly stride up the substantial flight of steps at the entrance to the church and return the statue, inside.
-Just about the entire population of Hamrun would take part in the final procession behind the statue or would be out on the streets as spectators.
+Men of sound financial means who had successfully bid for the honour carried the statue of San Gejtanu kneeling at the feet of the Madonna and Child, on a platform supported by timber beams across their shoulders.
+They conveyed the platform supporting the statue in a procession from the parish church, through the neighbourhood streets and back again.
+The climax of the procession was when the statue bearers took a short run-up, quickly strode up the substantial flight of steps at the entrance to the church and returned the statue, inside.
+Just about the entire population of Ħamrun would take part in the final procession by marching behind the statue or would be out on the streets as cheering spectators.

-The heavy bombing Malta experienced during the first half of WWII was concentrated around the dockyards of the Grand Harbour and spilled over into neighbouring towns.
-One town that suffered greatly due to its proximity to Dock No.1 was Cospicua, one of the ancient Three Cities of the harbour area.
-The frequent air raids convinced the Cospicua parish church authorities to seek permission to move their prized statue of the Immaculate Conception along with the large titular painting to the outlying town of Birkirkara, in order to protect them in the event that the church was damaged or destroyed.
-Miraculously, the parish church was one of only a handful of buildings in the central area of Cospicua that survived intact.
-After the Allied capture of Italy in September of 1943 brought the relentless bombing raids to an end, it was decided to complete the necessary religious formalities and make plans to bring both treasures back.
+The heavy bombing Malta experienced during the middle period of WWII was concentrated around the dockyards of the Grand Harbour and spilled over into neighbouring towns.
+One town that suffered greatly due to its proximity to Dock No.1 was Cospicua, one of the ancient Three Cities that lie across the harbour from Valletta.
+The frequent air raids convinced the Cospicua parish church authorities to seek permission to move their prized statue of the Immaculate Conception, along with the church’s large titular painting, to the outlying town of Birkirkara in order to protect them in the event that the church was damaged or destroyed.
+Miraculously however, the parish church was one of only a handful of buildings in the central area of Cospicua that survived.
+After the Allied capture of Italy in September of 1943 brought the relentless bombing raids to an end, it was decided to complete the necessary formalities and make plans to bring both treasures back to their rightful home.

-On the morning of November 19th, 1944, most of the good people of Cospicua had gathered in the main square of Birkirkara as part of a procession to respectfully accompany the statue and painting back to their rightful home.
-News of the pending ritual had spread by word of mouth across the entire island nation and the people of Cospicua were joined by thousands of others from all over the country.
+On the morning of November 19th, 1944, most of the good people of Cospicua had gathered in the main square of Birkirkara as part of a procession to respectfully accompany the beloved statue and painting back to their parish church.
+News of the pending ritual had spread by word of mouth across the entire island nation and the people of Cospicua were joined by thousands of other well-wishers from all over the country.
 The event had become something of a national celebration and an expression of gratitude to the Virgin Mary for delivering Malta from the war.
 The enduring church at Cospicua had become a metaphor for the survival of the nation.

 He motioned to the men holding up the statue of the Immaculate Conception to lower the platform.
 Surprised and confused, the men who were now confronted by this imposing hulk of a man complied, lowered the platform and rested it onto the ground.
 Iszus pulled out a heavy gold chain from his pocket and placed it over the Virgin’s head and around her neck, then moved away to the side of the road.
 The men once again picked up the timber beams that supported the platform and statue, rested the beams on their shoulders and the procession recommenced its journey to Cospicua.
 The remarkable incident was publicised in all the newspapers of the time and Iszus became a nationally celebrity.

-The end of the man known as Iszus came as a surprise, some years later.
+The ignominious end of the man known as Iszus came as a surprise, some years later.
 And at the hand of an unlikely protagonist.

-Iszus had terrorised the timid owner of a local Hamrun café for years.
+Iszus had terrorised the quiet and unassuming owner of a local café for years.
 Ordering food and drinks the cost of which he demanded be placed on a tab that was never paid, as was his modus operandi.
-The owner of the café was a very small, slightly built man who was by no stretch of the imagination a physical match for the domineering bully.
+The owner of the café was a short, slightly built man who was by no stretch of the imagination a physical match for the domineering bully.
 Iszus saw his victim as no threat at all, even comical, when the inconsequential little man repeatedly requested payment.
 The tension had been building up for a long time when one day, the café owner psychologically snapped.

 The astonished Iszus gasped.
-With wild eyes, mouth open and a bewildered expression on his face, Iszus looked down searchingly into the face of his tiny assassin for a brief instant then lowered his gaze further and observed the knife sticking out of his body.
+Wild-eyed, mouth open and with a bewildered expression on his face, Iszus looked down inquiringly into the face of his tiny assassin for a brief instant, then lowered his gaze further and observed the knife sticking out of his body.
 His eyes slowly rolled back into his head and Iszus collapsed onto the floor.
-The bully of Tas-Sikkina was dead.